dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - issus with removeFromSuperView [2:51PM]
 - Articulate the situations and the motivation of the test cases. (subway scenario) [2:54PM]
 - Added file confirmations on the user study pane.
+- study dev mode (file status message, make sure the test is not skipped) [9:54PM]
 ***** Working
 - Have myself try the tests and log the time (repeated measure data analysis)
 - prepare a script before talking to Tversky